 Yoga practitioner, scholar and teacher living in Zagreb, Croatia.
 He had been self-taught in Yoga until the year 2000, when he became a life-long student of Mark Whitwell’s, the renowned Yoga master from New Zealand.
-He is the author of six books on Yoga published in his native Croatian language and will soon publish his first book written in English entitled The Fearless Heart: 108 Aphorisms on Yoga.
+He is the author of six books on Yoga published in his native Croatian language and will soon publish his first book written in English entitled 108 Aphorisms from the Heart of Yoga.
 Besides being trained in the Krishnamacharya-Desikachar tradition of Yoga, he also received initiation into Sri Vidya Sakta Tantra in 2013 from the late Sri Amritananda Natha Sarasvati, Guruji of Devipuram, India.

 Domagoj teaches the full spectrum of traditional Yoga practices in all its applications, from Yoga Therapy to Yoga Tantra, mostly relying on the ancient and time-tested, individual and personalized, intimate and personal mode of teaching based on sincerity and trust between teacher and student.
 He understands Yoga primarily as a way of enjoying Life and the deepening of intimacy with oneself, the world and the Whole of Existence, focusing on emotional healing and spiritual independence, and so empowering others for love and freedom.
 Together with his life partner Adisa Hajra, he conducts workshops, seminars, retreats and teacher trainings in his native country and abroad.